Brazilians Queue For Precious Water As Flood Damage Intensifies - UrduPoint

 -

-UN says its access to Gaza's Rafah crossing 'denied' by Israel5 hours ago
+UN urges Israel to 'stop escalation' as tanks enter Gaza's Rafah city8 hours ago